Skip to main content

 Power Heatmaps

-When you navigate to a room layout view, for example, by navigating to DataCenter > Rooms, choosing a room, and clicking Show, the racks are color-coded to show both space and power availability.
-Each power-enabled rack displays a rectangular bar graph representing each infeed of each PDU in the rack.
-These bars are color-coded, representing the amount of power currently in use over the infeed divided by the power capacity of that infeed.
+When you navigate to a room layout view by going to Rooms, selecting a room, and clicking Show, the racks are color-coded to show both space and power availability.
+Each power-enabled rack displays a bar graph representing each infeed of each PDU in the rack.
+The bars are color-coded to show the amount of power in use on the infeed relative to its capacity.

-If you hover over a rack, you will see a popup.
-The Power/Utilization Charts hyperlink takes you to a display showing the power history for each infeed and outlet.
+If you hover over a rack, a popup appears.
+The Power/Utilization Charts link shows the power history for each infeed and outlet.

 Rack-Level Power Visualization